digbmc/reactor-jct/nuclear-history.md

 #### 1970
 - March 5th - The *Treaty for Non-Proliferation of Nuclear Weapons* becomes effective.
 #### 1972
-- May 26th - The *Interim Strategic Arms Limitation Treaty,* or SALT I, and the *Anti-Ballistic Missile* Treaty, or ABM, was signed by the United States and the Soviet Union.
+- May 26th - The *Interim Strategic Arms Limitation Treaty,* or SALT I, and the *Anti-Ballistic Missile* Treaty, or ABM, is signed by the United States and the Soviet Union.
 #### 1974
 - October 11th - The *Energy Reorganization Act* of 1974 divides the Atomic Energy Commission’s functions, creating the Energy Research and Development Administration (ERDA) for research and design and the Nuclear Regulatory Commission (NRC) to regulate nuclear power.
 #### 1977